emeagenciadigital/meilisearchadmin/README.md

 To support this product we need at least $2k to $3k USD a month.

-As we don't want intrusive ads because its sucks and its hard to monetize we decided to charge only $79 USD.
+As we don't want intrusive ads because its sucks and its hard to monetize we decided to charge:

+- For 1 server $29 USD.
+- Unlimited servers $79 USD.
+- Source Code $2,500 USD.

 ## Buy Now